A few tips for household things you can use in place of some of the most commonly used yoga props.

 But really you don't need to buy anything.
 There are many items found around the house that will work just as well.

 Blocks are mainly used for creating extra height.
 For example raising the hips in seated poses like Sukhasana (Easy Pose) to allow the spine to keep its natural curves, instead of the lower back rounding out.

 In place of blocks for seated poses you can use firm cushions, folded blankets or a stack of books.
-If you are using books wrap them in a towel or blanket to protect them and keep them bunched together.

 You will also see blocks used in standing poses such as Parivrtta Trikonasana (Revolved Triangle Pose) where the hands don’t easily reach the floor.
 For these poses you want something you can move quickly from one side of the mat to the other - so something like a coffee jar or a sturdy box will do.

 Sitting on a meditation cushion raises your hips above your knees so that your spine can be upright.
 Even if you don’t use props for regular seated poses, most people still like something to sit on for longer meditation sessions.

 It is worth investing in a meditation cushion if you want to make it part of your daily practice.
 If you have less to prepare in the morning you’re more likely to stick with the habit.

 However, you can also use regular cushions, stacked blankets or even just find a chair you can sit upright in.
 Experiment with different heights and sitting positions so that you know what style of cushion to get if you do decide to buy one.

 You can find tutorials to make your own meditation (or Zafu) cushions online like this one.